 12. Doing Social Justice Leadership in Challenging Circumstances: Principals’ Perspectives

-Rinnelle Lee-Piggott, Dyanis Conrad-Popova and Dennis Conrad
+Rinnelle Lee-Piggott, Dyanis Conrad-Popova and Dennis A. Conrad

 Khalid Arar, Deniz Örücü and Jane Wilkinson